Where to Spot at Toulouse Airport

 Here’s a guide on where to spot at Toulouse Airport:

 This is, in my opinion, the best location to spot at Toulouse.
 The hill on the western side of the airport overlooks most of the site, with great views of the runways, the A380 production centre, and the delivery centre where Airbus aircraft are parked up before being delivered to customers around the world.
 You also have distant views of the passenger terminal area.

-The hill can be reached by car.
+The hill can no longer be reached by car.
 Travelling along Avenue Latecoere, which runs from the Airbus site to the end of runway 14R, keep an eye out for a small road that heads up the hill not far from the fence alongside the delivery centre.
 At the top, turn right past a communications mast, and the top of the hill is on your right, over some rough ground.
 It can be muddy when it’s been raining.

-There are usually other spotters parked here.
+There are usually other spotters here.